 the value of any other entitlements specified in the contract.

-The Adjudicator or another adjudicator must, in any later adjudication that involves the working out of the value of that work or of those goods and services or any entitlements specified in the contract, give the work, or the goods and services or such entitlements, the same value as that previously decided.
+The adjudicator or another adjudicator must, in any later adjudication that involves the working out of the value of that work or of those goods and services or any entitlements specified in the contract, give the work, or the goods and services or such entitlements, the same value as that previously decided.

-However, sub-clause (2) does not apply to the extent the Claimant or Respondent in the later adjudication satisfies the Adjudicator that due to circumstances affecting the carrying out of the construction works and / or supply of related goods and services arising after the decision in the earlier adjudication the value of the work, or the goods or services, or any entitlements specified in the contract in relation to the same has changed.
+However, sub-clause (2) does not apply to the extent the Claimant or Respondent in the later adjudication satisfies the adjudicator that due to circumstances affecting the carrying out of the construction works and / or supply of related goods and services arising after the decision in the earlier adjudication the value of the work, or the goods or services, or any entitlements specified in the contract in relation to the same has changed.

 Settlement of adjudicated amount

-If the Adjudicator determines in an adjudication decision that a party to the adjudication is required to pay an adjudicated amount to the other party, the party must pay the amount to that other party on or before the following date—
+If the adjudicator determines in an adjudication decision that a party to the adjudication is required to pay an adjudicated amount to the other party, the party must pay the amount to that other party on or before the following date—

-the date specified by the Adjudicator in the adjudication decision; or
+the date specified by the adjudicator in the adjudication decision; or

-if no date is specified by the Adjudicator in the adjudication decision—a date that is within 30 days after the date on which the adjudication decision is delivered to the parties to the adjudication under SOP Clause 26(2).
+if no date is specified by the adjudicator in the adjudication decision—a date that is within 30 days after the date on which the adjudication decision is delivered to the parties to the adjudication under SOP Clause 26(2).

 30A.
 Interest on late payment of adjudicated amount